 The Anthony Nolan register helps its 1,000th patient, matching them with an anonymous donor for the second chance of life that Shirley believed everyone deserved.

 Peripheral blood stem cell collection (PBSC) starts to be used regularly for lifesaving treatment - a quicker, easier, and less painful method than collecting bone marrow.
-To mark this step forward, in 2001 The Antony Nolan Bone Marrow Trust changes it’s name to The Anthony Nolan Trust.
+To mark this step forward, in 2001 The Anthony Nolan Bone Marrow Trust changes it’s name to The Anthony Nolan Trust.

 Anthony Nolan sets up the UK’s first dedicated cord blood bank enabling 62,000 new mothers to follow in Shirley’s lifesaving footsteps, by donating their umbilical cords for transplant and research.